juniorkrvl/html5-examples/emberjs-app/README.md

-Sproutcore-based leanback app for watching videos from RSS feeds
+Emberjs-based leanback app for watching videos from RSS feeds
 ===

 The server takes RSS feeds and translates them into json.
 The client displays feeds of videos and lets the user navigate and select them with the d-pad.
 Video fills the browser when playing.